 Back to top

-The grade can give an idea of how quickly the tumour may develop.
+Grading is about how the tumour cells look when they’re examined by a doctor (pathologist) under a microscope.
+The grade can give an idea of how quickly the tumour may grow.
 There are three grades of ependymoma.
-Grade 1 tumours are usually slow-growing and grade 3 tumours tend to grow more quickly.

 The grades are:

 grade 1 (called myxopapillary ependymomas and subependymomas) usually grow slowly and are unlikely to come back if they are completely removed

 grade 2 (low-grade ependymoma) may grow more quickly than grade 1

 grade 3 (malignant or anaplastic ependymoma) are likely to grow faster than grades 1 or 2.